 - Website content

 - How your customers are searching for your service

 - What problems they might be trying to solve

 The second step is to refine the list.
-For help with picking the right keywords, paid software programs like Adobe Omniture or Wordstracker, are often used.
+For help with picking the right keywords, paid software programs SEMRUSH or webCEO, are often used.

-Next, you set your daily budget, create an Ad Campaign and start writing your AdWords Ads.
+Next, you set your daily budget, create an Ad Campaign, and start writing your AdWords Ad.

 - Display URL (35 characters max)